wp-plugins/wp-photo-album-plus/trunk/readme.txt

 * More than one photo of the day
 * Fullscreen slideshow

+= Hot fixes since the initial release =

 * 001: HTML in photo of the day widget fixed
 * 002: Fixed 'Start undefined'
 * 003: You can now rotate images when they are already uploaded
 * 004: Photo of the day option change every pageview added
 * 005: Photo of the day split padding top and left
+* 006: If Filmstrip is off you can overrule display filmstrip by using %%slidef=.. and %%slideonlyf=..

 = 3.0.0 =